April 22, 2026

 Rage clicks to revenue: How to turn frustration into conversions

 Every burst of rapid clicks is a story of momentum colliding with friction.
-Read those signals right, and you see exactly where revenue slips away.
+Rage clicks are one of the most actionable signals in conversion rate optimization - read them right using behavior analytics tools like CUX, and you see exactly where revenue slips away and how to fix it.

 Every team obsesses over conversion rates, campaign performance, and checkout flows.
 Dashboards and funnels get dissected, journeys mapped.
 Hours go into tracking the patterns that drive conversions.